Connecting With Prospective Students Through Channel Talent

 About The Audience

 Depending upon the time of year and university aims, the universities can elect to present to groups of Year 10 through to Year 13 students, mostly in the UK.
 Some international schools may also join.
 Student numbers will vary based on the subject being discussed and the size of the schools/colleges.
 Working with the university we can target particular schools and regions and dedicated international events are also available.
-The setup at each of the schools/colleges will be tested before the actual event so that the university can concentrate on the delivery knowing that the schools will be ready.
+For school groups, the setup at each of the schools/colleges will be tested before the actual event so that the university can concentrate on the delivery knowing that the schools will be ready.

 The sessions generally last between 45 and 60 minutes and speakers should allow up to 30 minutes beforehand for setting up/getting comfortable.
 In advance of the event, many speakers benefit from testing and familiarising themselves with the webinar platform, which also affords the opportunity to discuss the session and what is required.

 Who Presents And What Tech Do They Need?